Home

 When thoughts leading to addictive behavior enter your mind, replace them immediately with other thoughts.

-It is important to know the cues: the time, place, or situations that trigger the preoccupation — then avoid them.
+It is important to know the cues: the places or situations that trigger the preoccupation — and avoid them.

 The sexual addict may look at a pornographic website, go to a strip club, browse in an adult bookstore or cruise a red light district.

-The gambler may buy a copy of The Racing Form and put money into his track account.
+The gambler may buy a copy of The Racing Form or put money into his track account.

 The alcoholic might visit a favorite bar on his way to a party.
 He might hide a bottle "just in case."